2006 Maryland Comptroller election: Campaign

 In 2006, William Donald Schaefer, running for a third term as Maryland State Comptroller, faced his first legitimate opponents in decades, putting his political career in peril.

-He was attacked by Baltimore Mayor Martin O'Malley for his close relationship with Republican Governor Bob Ehrlich, who noted, "He works very hard to give the Ehrlich administration cover.
+He was attacked by Baltimore mayor Martin O'Malley for his close relationship with Republican governor Bob Ehrlich, who noted, "He works very hard to give the Ehrlich administration cover.
 I think he probably prides himself at the degree to which he helps cover up the poor performance of the governor."
 Schaefer added to his troubles when he announced, "I don't want to adjust to another language.
 This is the United States.
 I think [immigrants to the United States] should adjust to us," at a meeting of the Maryland Board of Public Works, prompted by an experience he recently had at a McDonald's restaurant.
 He noted later that his remarks would cause him to "likely lose all the Latin votes and all the other votes."
 Another controversy arose in February 2006 when Schaefer made inappropriate remarks to an aide at another meeting of the Board of Public Works.
 As the aide brought him a cup of tea, he watched her walk away before requesting that she "walk again."
 Not long after the incident, Schaefer apologized to the aide, but opponent Peter Franchot remarked, "He's apologizing for the negative publicity rather than his inappropriate behavior."

 As the campaign progressed, Schaefer ended up in hot water yet again for remarks made about his other opponent in the Democratic primary, Janet Owens.
 Schaefer remarked to a columnist for The Washington Post that Owens wore "long dresses, looks like Mother Hubbard--it's sort of like she was a man."
 Owens later called the remarks "coarse and insulting."
 Schaefer addressed the controversy in a radio advertisement, where he said, "I've...said some things I shouldn't.
 But I never meant to offend anyone.
 And if I did, I apologize."
 Franchot joined Owens in attacking Schaefer for his remarks, adding, "It's just another example of why William Donald Schaefer should not be reelected."

 The Baltimore Sun endorsed Franchot for the position, observing, "[Franchot] has a strong grasps of budget intricacies and an appetite to shed light on corporate income tax loopholes...he will be a strong advocate for the interests of the taxpayer both on and off the Board of Public Works."

-Ultimately, Schaefer was defeated in his bid for re-election, coming in third place behind Franchot, who would later go on to win the general election in a landslide, and Owens.
+Ultimately, Schaefer was defeated in his bid for re-election, coming in third place behind Franchot and Owens.